mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 consequences.
-Despite the darkness of the era, civilization managed to eke out a perilous existence, first on thousands of isolated worlds and eventually among dozens of ‘pocket empires’, small collections of worlds that had somehow managed to maintain – or, in some cases, reobtain – jump drive technology, enabling them to establish tenuous links between
+Despite the darkness of the era, civilization managed to eke out a perilous existence, first on thousands of isolated worlds and eventually among dozens of 'pocket empires', small collections of worlds that had somehow managed to maintain – or, in some cases, reobtain – jump drive technology, enabling them to establish tenuous links between